orangespaceman/folio/src/_posts/labs/2017-05-07-pi-led-eye-lighter.md

 ## Overview

-There are a group of us based in [Studio Awkward](https://getawkward.co.uk).
+There are a group of people based in Studio Awkward.

 A while ago, Ruth drew _[shit portraits](https://www.instagram.com/shitportraits.ruth/)_&trade; of us all, and put them in a frame on the wall.